asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 **Why?**

-All images deployed in the ECS Cluster must be scanned for identiying vulnerabilites.
+All images deployed in the ECS Cluster must be scanned for identifying vulnerabilities.
 Similar to their virtual machine counterparts, container images can contain binaries and application libraries with vulnerabilities or develop vulnerabilities over time.
 The best way to safeguard against exploits is by regularly scanning your images with an image scanner.

 **How?**